 This news has insurance companies screaming “I told you so” and tort reformers dancing in the aisles.
 Guilt-free Schadenfreude!
-It is pretty much a win-win for everyone, really.
+It is a win-win for everyone, really.

-The narrative will be “See why all of these PI lawyers are getting rich.”
-But, really, that is very silly.
-Trust me, a chiropractor and a small time car accident lawyer conspiring together are not making a fortune.
+The narrative will be “See why these PI lawyers are getting rich.”
+But, really, that is silly.
+Trust me, a chiropractor and a small-time car accident lawyer conspiring together are not making a fortune.
 This is shoplifting, not grand larceny.
 Our law firm can’t make a profit on soft tissue injury cases.
 Admittedly, this was not always the case but we don’t even take legitimate soft tissue injury cases unless there is something particularly compelling about the claim.

 - Fraud at MAIF: Insurance companies also get in on the fraudulent claims